In celebration of this week's #WellnessWednesday we've teamed up with Siân Esther London, a timeless, ethical and sustainable Luxury Nightwear brand.

 It’s best if you take a bath 1-2 hours before you plan to sleep.
 Not only do baths help you relax but research has shown that the drop in your body temperature as you cool down after the bath makes your body think you have gone from daytime to nighttime and so you fall asleep more quickly.

-The breathable nature of natural cotton or silk pajamas allow air to circulate around the body and therefore, promotes a better night’s sleep.
+The breathable nature of natural cotton or silk pyjamas allows air to circulate around the body and therefore, promotes a better night’s sleep.
 We have a range of cotton and silk PJs which are comfortable to wear and often have customers feedback that they genuinely have a better night’s sleep when they wear them.

 Go to bed at a similar time each night

-Creating a routine with similar bed and wake-up times can help the body get into a rhythm and program the internal body clock.
+Creating a routine with similar bed and wake-up times can help the body get into a rhythm and programme the internal body clock.

 It is harder said than done but it is best to switch off from your phone and screens an hour before bed as the light from them can impact your sleep.
 I go to bed with a notebook by my bed so that I can write down anything that comes to mind whilst I sleep and then worry about it in the morning.
 Dimming the lights also creates more of a calming environment before bed.